xhoskin/totalcmd-new/Plugins/wfx/Registry/Readme_eng.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 TIPS:
-  - IF YOU RENAMED PLUGIN IN TC YOU SHOULD UPDATE THE NAME IN PLUGIN .ini FILE AS WELL!!!
+  - IF YOU RENAMED PLUGIN IN TC YOU SHOULD UPDATE THE NAME IN PLUGIN REGISTRY_VK.ini FILE AS WELL!!!
   - FOR UNICODE VALUE SEARCH IN win2k, XP CHECK "Unicode" IN TC SEARCH DIALOG
   - For much faster export consider turning off Total Commander option: Configuration->Operation->Calculate space->before copying/deleting
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!